 - a.
 Maintain and hold open for public inspection all records pertaining to the provisions of this ordinance. - b.
 Review permit application to determine whether to ensure that the proposed building site project, including the placement of manufactured homes, will be reasonably safe from flooding. - c.
 Review, approve or deny all applications for development permits required by adoption of this ordinance. - d.
 Review permits for proposed development to assure that all necessary permits have been obtained from those Federal, State or local governmental agencies (including Section 404 of the Federal Water Pollution Control Act Amendments of 1972, 33 U.S.C.
 1334) from which prior approval is required. - e.
 Where interpretation is needed as to the exact location of the boundaries of the areas of special flood hazards (for example, where there appears to be a conflict between a mapped boundary and actual field conditions) the Floodplain Administrator shall make the necessary interpretation. - f.
 Notify, in riverine situations, adjacent communities and the State Coordinating Agency which is the Texas Water Development Board (TWDB) and also the Texas Commission on Environmental Quality (TCEQ), prior to any alteration or relocation of a watercourse, and submit evidence of such notification to the Federal Emergency Management Agency. - g.
 Assure that the flood carrying capacity within the altered or relocated portion of any watercourse is maintained. - h.
-When base flood elevation data has not been provided in accordance with the Provisions for Flood Hazard Reduction, the Floodplain Administrator shall require the owner of the property, or his representative, to perform the necessary hydraulic studies to determine the one percent (1%) annual chance (100-year) flood plain, base flood elevation and floodway to obtain a Letter of Map Revision (LOMR) from FEMA. - i.
-The Floodplain Administrator may obtain, review and reasonably utilize any base flood elevation data, hydrology and floodway data available from a Federal, State or other source, in order to administer the provisions of floodplain management. - j.
-When a regulatory floodway has not been designated, the Floodplain Administrator must require that no new construction, substantial improvements, or other redevelopment or development (including fill) shall be permitted within local floodplains, Zones A 1-30 and AE on the community's FIRM, unless that the cumulative effect of the proposed development, when combined with all other existing and anticipated development, will not increase the water surface elevation of the base flood more than one foot at any point within the community. - k.
-Under the provisions of 44 CFR Chapter 1, Section 65.12, of the National Flood Insurance Program regulations, a community may approve certain redevelopment in Zones A 1- 30, AE, AH, on the community's FIRM which increases the water surface elevation of the base flood provided that the community first completes all of the provisions required by Section 65.12.
+When base flood elevation data has not been provided in accordance with Article 3, Section B, the Floodplain Administrator shall require the owner of the property, or his representative, to perform the necessary hydraulic studies to determine the one percent (1%) annual chance (100-year) flood plain, base flood elevation and floodway to obtain a letter of map revision from FEMA. - i.
+The Floodplain Administrator may obtain, review and reasonably utilize any base flood elevation data, hydrology and floodway data available from a Federal, State or other source, in order to administer the provisions of Article 5. - j.
+When a regulatory floodway has not been designated, the Floodplain Administrator must require that no new construction, substantial improvements, or other redevelopment or development (including fill) shall be permitted within local floodplains, Zones A 1-30 and AE on the community's FIRM, unless that the cumulative effect of the proposed development, complies with Article 5 of this ordinance. - k.
+Under the provisions of 44 CFR Chapter 1, Section 65.12, of the National Flood Insurance Program regulations, a community may approve certain redevelopment in Zones A 1- 30, AE, AH, on the community's FIRM which increases the water surface elevation of the base flood provided that the community first completes all of the provisions required by Section 65.12. - 3.
+Permit procedures - a.
+Application for a Floodplain Development Permit shall be presented to the Floodplain Administrator on forms furnished by him/her and may include, but not be limited to, plans in duplicate drawn to scale showing the location, dimensions, and elevation of proposed landscape alterations, existing and proposed structures, including the placement of manufactured homes, and the location of the foregoing in relation to areas of special flood hazard.
+Additionally, the following information is required: